Jennifer Wright: Career

-She's appeared on television programs such as Watch What Happens Live and Mysteries at the Museum.

-Wright has written in support of the current US abortion law.
-Her book Madame Restell, a biography of the mid-19th century abortionist, made the New York Times note: "In a heartfelt epilogue, Wright observes that Americans don’t take well to learning history.
+Wright's book Madame Restell, a biography of the mid-19th century abortion provider, made The New York Times note: "In a heartfelt epilogue, Wright observes that Americans don’t take well to learning history.
 When it is delivered with this kind of blunt force, however, perhaps they might.
 Whatever readers end up thinking of Madame Restell, they surely cannot miss the core lesson: that there has never been a culture in human history without abortion.
 The only variable has ever been the cost."
+In a review of She Kills Me, the New York Journal of Books praised Wright on her research and ability to make the information comprehensible.
+In 2024, Netflix optioned the novel for a film adaptation.